uiowa/uiowa/basic-site-settings/index.md

 You can configure the global footer for the site.

+*Note:* Only webmasters can manage footer menus, if content is assigned to the footer, editors are blocked from making menu changes to the node.

 ### Footer Variant

 All sites come with the UIowa Standard variant.
 Depending on the site there may be other options to choose from.
 Contact your developer if you would like to create a custom variant that differs from the current option(s).